Beepiz/BleGattCoroutines/README.md

             Log.d(tag, it.print(printCharacteristics = true))
         }
     } finally {
         deviceConnection.close() // Close when no longer used.
-Also triggers disconnect by default.NOT optional }
+Also triggers disconnect by default.
+    }
 }
 ```